julien6387/supvisors/docs/dashboard.rst

     +------------------------------------+-------------------------------------------+

 All processes are grouped by their application name and |Supvisors| provides expand / shrink actions per application to enable the user to show / hide blocks of processes.
+Global expand / shrink actions are provided too in the top left cell of the table.
 The application line displays:

     * the overall state of the application, considering all |Supvisors| instances where it may be distributed,
     * a basic description of the operational status of the application,